On the Aggression Diffusion Modeling and Minimization in Online Social Networks

-\textbf{Dataset:} In this work, we utilize an unlabeled Twitter dataset comprised of $81,306$ users and $1,768,149$ directed edges between them~\cite{leskovec2012learning}.
-To reduce noise in the converging process, we use the strongly connected component of this network, which consists of $68,413$ nodes and $1,685,163$ directed edges.
+LU is comprised of \numprint{81306} users and \numprint{1768149} directed edges between them~\cite{mcauley2012learning}.
+To reduce noise in the converging process, we use the strongly connected component of this network, which consists of \numprint{68413} nodes and \numprint{1685163} directed edges.
 The edge weights are decided according to the proposed weighting schemes described in Section~\ref{sec:methodology}.
-In order to acquire labels to bootstrap our propagation algorithms, following similar methodology as in~\cite{terizi2020angry}, we apply the prediction algorithm proposed in~\cite{chatzakou2017mean}, which provides a probability for a user to be aggressive or not, based on their characteristics in the network and their activity.
-We tune this algorithm to use only the available network-related features and compute the initial user aggression scores of all users, which is equal to the probability of a user being aggressive.
-With this classifier, $5,594$ users (or $\sim$8\% of the network) were given a non-zero aggression score.
+In order to acquire labels to bootstrap our propagation algorithms, following similar methodology as in~\cite{terizi2020angry}, we apply the Random Forest prediction algorithm proposed in~\cite{chatzakou2017mean}, which provides a probability for a user to be \textit{aggressive} or not, based on their characteristics in the network and their activity.
+We tune this algorithm to use only the available network-related features and a total of 10 generated trees and train it on the SL ground truth dataset, leading to an overall $93.2\%$ in terms of accuracy, precision and recall.
+Last, the classifier is employed to compute the initial user aggression scores of all users in LU, which is equal to the probability of a user being aggressive.
+Ultimately, \numprint{5594} users (or $\sim$8\% of the network) were given a non-zero aggression score.

 \textbf{Metrics used to measure aggression change:} Similar to~\cite{terizi2020angry}, we measure the state of aggression of users, and how it changes through simulated time using a vector of $26$ metrics.
 The 6 core metrics enlisted below capture the network state with respect to users and edges and their label at time $t_i$: